mia1996/mia1996.github.io/_pages/about.md

 Howdy!
 I am a Master student from the Department of Computer Science and Engineering at Texas A&M University, working with Dr.[Na Zou](https://engineering.tamu.edu/etid/profiles/zou-na.html) and Dr. [Xia (Ben) Hu](http://faculty.cs.tamu.edu/xiahu/).
 I received my Master degree in Industrial Engineering from Texas A&M University in 2020 and Bachelor degree in Logistics Engineering from Beijing University of Posts and Telecommunications.I was a Data Analyst Intern at Bristol-Myers Squibb (Devens, MA) from 07/2019-12/2019 , working with [Christian Merrill](https://www.linkedin.com/in/christian-merrill-85186488/).

 I’m an engineer and researcher working at Data Lab of Texas A&M University, focusing on Anomaly Detection and Fairness AI.
-I am also a seasoned software developer working at Texas A&M Data Lab, contributed to several Python open-source projects with more than 1700 GitHub stars and more than 50,000 downloads in total.
+I am also a seasoned software developer working at Texas A&M Data Lab, contributed to several Python open-source projects with more than 1700 GitHub stars and more than 50,000 downloads in total. <a href="https://mia1996.github.io/files/Resume_MingyangWan_2021.pdf">[Resume]</a>

 <h1> Open-Source Projects </h1>
 <img src="https://raw.githubusercontent.com/datamllab/tods/master/docs/img/tods_logo.png" width="200">